 Incorporate Customer Feedback Early and Often

 Engaging with customers during the product development process can help identify potential pitfalls.
-By failing to involve its loyal audience in the decision-making process, Coca-Cola missed an opportunity to gauge the broader impact of its reformulation.
+By failing to involve its loyal audience in the decision-making process, the company missed an opportunity to gauge the broader impact of its reformulation.

 Be Prepared to Respond Quickly to Backlash

-Coca-Cola’s swift response to customer outrage bringing back the original formula was instrumental in mitigating the damage.
+Swift response to customer outrage was instrumental in mitigating the damage.
 Acknowledging mistakes and acting decisively can turn a crisis into an opportunity for redemption.

 Balance Innovation With Tradition